Fletcher13/secrets/README.md

 To create a new `secrets.Store` or open an existing one, use `secrets.NewStore(dirpath string, password []byte)`.

 - If `dirpath` is an empty directory, a new store will be initialized there.
-- If `dirpath` contains an existing `.secretskeys` file, the store will be opened for use.
+- If `dirpath` contains an existing store, the store will be opened for use.
 - An error will be returned if `dirpath` is not empty and does not contain a secrets store.

 The `password` parameter is crucial for decrypting the store's internal keys.
 This password should *not* be saved with the secrets store, as that would defeat the purpose of encrypting the data.
 The password is then hashed with Argon2id to generate the key used to encrypt/decrypt the key(s) used to encrypt/decrypt the sensitive data.

 TODO: If `password` is nil or zero length, and a new store will be created, a random key will be created and it will attempt to use TPM2.0